 The full moon already made her presence to show her magic.
 We were waiting for her action.
 Gradually she was becoming brighter.

 Now the queen moon was on her thorn.
-The silver particles of bright moon spreading over the Bay of Bengal created an Ariel view.
+The silver particles of the bright moon spreading over the Bay of Bengal created an Ariel view.

 We could enjoy all the magic of queen moon sitting on the beach lounger.
-It was a memorable event in our lives to enjoy the play of moon sitting beside the sea beach.
+It was a memorable event in our lives to enjoy the play of the moon sitting beside the sea beach.